JetBrains/resharper-unity/readme.md

 * `Debug.AssertFormat`, `LogFormat`, etc. gets string formatting helper functionality.
 * `Assertions.Assert` methods marked as assertion methods to help null-value analysis.
 * `EditorTestsWithLogParser.ExpectLogLineRegex` gets regular expression helper functionality.
+* Various attributes now require the class they are applied to derive from a specific base type.
+E.g. `[CustomEditor]` requires a base class of `Editor`).

 Other: